 It’s way more than building robots.
 FIRST Tech Challenge teams (10+ members, grades 7-12) are challenged to design, build, program, and operate robots to compete in a head-to-head challenge in an alliance format.
 Participants call it “the hardest fun you’ll ever have!”
 Guided by adult Coaches and Mentors, students develop STEM skills and practice engineering principles (like keeping an engineering notebook), while realizing the value of hard work, innovation, and sharing ideas.
 The robot kit is reusable from year-to-year and can be programmed using a variety of languages, including Java.
 Teams also must raise funds, design and market their team brand, and do community outreach for which they can win awards.
 Participants have access to tens of millions of dollars in college scholarships.
 Each season concludes with Super-Regional Championships and an exciting FIRST Championship.

 Combining the excitement of sport with the rigors of science and technology.
-We call FIRST Robotics Competition the ultimate Sport for the Mind.
+We call the FIRST Robotics Competition the ultimate Sport for the Mind.
 High-school student participants call it “the hardest fun you’ll ever have.”
 Under strict rules, limited resources, and an intense six-week time limit, teams of students are challenged to raise funds, design a team “brand,” hone teamwork skills, and build and program industrial-size robots to play a difficult field game against like-minded competitors.
 It’s as close to real-world engineering as a student can get.
 Volunteer professional mentors lend their time and talents to guide each team.
-Each season ends with an exciting FIRST Championship.
+After the six week time limit, teams attend Regional and District events, which culminate into the exciting FIRST Championship.